Vision for Technology

-Click here for some resources to help parents address potential issues around laptop use.
+Click here for further information on laptop requirements, laptop purchasing and guidance on potential issues around laptop use.

 Teaching and Learning Technology

-As student capability with technology develops earlier and as technology changes rapidly, it is essential that our curriculum is responsive to these changing needs.
+As student capability with technology develops earlier and as technology changes rapidly, it is essential that our curriculum responds to these changing needs.

 The Taught Curriculum